apham727/apham727.github.io/projects/_posts/2017-09-13-recyclewatson.md

 image: /assets/img/recyclewatson.png
 noindex: true
 ---
+The github repo for this project can be found [here](https://github.com/apham727/RecycleWatson).

 This project was developed during my first hackathon as a freshman at Rice University.
 The app was created using the Python-Flask framework.
 It's purpose was to classify images using IBM watson to determine if the primary object in that image was recycleable.